 Another great tool for creating custom images and graphics is Canva.
 Canva is free to use and has thousands of templates to help you create logos, graphics for your blog and social media, PDFs, you name it!
 This is a great option if you don't have something like Photoshop or Illustrator.
 Canva also has a free app so you can easily create content from your phone.

 Other resources/apps I love for creating graphics and editing photos: Unsplash.com for finding beautiful (and free!) stock images, Word Swag (for graphics); Afterlight, Snapseed, and Color Story for photo editing.
 Color Story also has a grid feature that helps you plan out your Instagram feed.
-Planoly is another great app and site for planning out your feed and content.
+Planoly is a great app and site for planning out your feed and content.
+Another great option is Loomly.
+You can use Loomly to schedule your social media content, but what makes them unique is they focus on the entire content creation & collaboration process, instead of just the scheduling part.

 continuing education: tangible tips & Encouragement